Skip to content

 2. Maintain proper airflow inside and out

-3. Avoid overstocking refrigeration units
+3. Avoid overstocking

 Overfilling your refrigerators may seem efficient for storage but can have the opposite effect on energy use.